pErfEcto2/url_shortener/README.md

 ## TODO

 - with 50/50 chance when redirecting from a shortened url it should redirect to a web site with pics of cute minipigs
-- check JWT token's data types
-- change logout button logic (SetCookie("Authorization", "".....))
-- return after failed sanitazation in ShortenerHandlerPost
+- DB interface (with mutex)
+- sqlite realization of the DB interface
-- mutex for Users slice
+- Users slice realization of the DB interface